AntonGorov195/Wall2Wall/README.md

 - Sound.

 Maybe one day I will come back to add these thing but that is enough for now.
-I have many other Ideas for cool projects which I can't wait and do.
+I have many other ideas for cool projects which I can't wait and do.